curryhowardbadnullpointergood/LifeSync/README.md

 modal done button grey out,
 modal done blue when name entered

+30/08/2025

+going to do the dropdown for the tasks html  -- green basic css for the dropdown -- green css polished for the dropdown

 highlight for picked mode:  background: rgba(0,74,119,0.8);
 light blue: #a8c7fa